ernestobriceno/ACA-Consolidado/README.md

 pip install -r requirements.txt uvicorn main:app --reload
 ```
-This demo uses a simplified moderation rule set that blocks messages containing
+The service loads the multilingual Detoxify model using PyTorch.
+The first run
-words like `stupid` or `idiot`.
-No additional environment variables are
+will download the weights so an internet connection is required and startup may
-required.
-The service will be available on `http://localhost:8000`.
+take a while.
+The API will be available on `http://localhost:8000`.

 To run it with Docker instead:
 ```bash